 How We Do the Art and Science of Medicine

 Functional medicine has evolved through the efforts of scientists and clinicians from the fields of clinical nutrition, molecular biology, biochemistry, physiology, conventional medicine, and a wide array of scientific disciplines.
 It evaluates the body as a whole, with special attention to the relationship of one body system to another.
-Functional Medicine clinicians spend a lot of time with their patients, listening to their histories and looking at the interactions among genetic, environmental, and lifestyle factors that can influence long-term health and complex, chronic disease.
+Functional Medicine clinicians spend a lot of time with their patients, listening to their histories and looking at the interactions among hereditary, environmental, and lifestyle factors that can influence long-term health and complex, chronic disease.

 We believe that nature has created efficient and beautiful systems and doesn’t do things without a reason.
 With this in mind, we are continually asking questions (like good scientists do) until we discover and understand the reason behind your condition.